Dirgh-Kotharia/Learning-Journeys/PicoCTF/forensics/Matryoshka doll.md

     ![binwalk-output](../assets/matryoshka-doll/binwalk-output.png)

 5. Since it is a zip archive we can use `unzip` to extract the archive.
-Upon unzipping we get a folder called `basee_images`. it contains another image named `2_c.jpg`
+Upon unzipping we get a folder called `base_images`. it contains another image named `2_c.jpg`

     ![unzip-output](../assets/matryoshka-doll/unzip-output.png)

 6. The new image `2_c.jpg` is similar to initial `dolls.jpg` image .
-This is the concept of original [Matryoshka dolls](https://en.wikipedia.org/wiki/Matryoshka_doll) which is dolls containing smaller doll within due to which they are also called "Nesting dolls". so if we try to keep unzipping we get all the way to `4_c.jpg`. and upon unzipping `4_c.jpg` we find a `falg.txt` file
+This is the concept of original [Matryoshka dolls](https://en.wikipedia.org/wiki/Matryoshka_doll) which is dolls containing smaller doll within due to which they are also called "Nesting dolls". so if we try to keep unzipping we get all the way to `4_c.jpg`. and upon unzipping `4_c.jpg` we find a `flag.txt` file

     ![unzip-chain](../assets/matryoshka-doll/unzip-chain.png)